stackanetes/nova-kubernetes-drain/README.md

 `./drainer -daemon -config-path=<configuration-file-name>`

 In this mode, the application will wait for specific Kubernetes events to take actions.
-A [Kubernetes] drain operation will make the application disable the scheduling of new VMs and perform live-evacuation of the currently running VMs.
+A [Kubernetes] drain operation will disable scheduling of new VMs and perform live-evacuation of the currently running VMs.
 On the other hand, a [Kubernetes] uncordon operation will re-enable the scheduling.

 Lifecycle of the application:
  1. Load [Openstack] authorization variables from file.